Sermons

 8 October 2017

-Often when watching Current Affairs on TV you’ll see a story about a tenant of a rented property who has trashed the house and left it in a disgusting mess owing on rent.
-They are terrible stories of disrespect for another person’s property and a lack of appreciation for another person’s generosity towards them.
-In… Read more
+Often when watching Current Affairs on TV you’ll see a story about a tenant of a rented property who has trashed the house and left it in a disgusting mess… Read more

 By what authority?